When using other versions some differences are possible to occur

 Multilanguage by BestWebSoft Plugin is compatible with the Yoast SEO WordPress plugin.

-You can customize the SEO title, slug, meta description, and other parameters for each language using the Yoast SEO.
+You can customize the meta description for each language using Yoast SEO with Multilanguage plugin.

 14.1.
-To customize SEO parameters, open the post or page in the “Edit” mode, choose the language, and set the preferred parameters for each language separately.
+To customize meta description, open the post or page in the “Edit” mode, choose the language, and enter the preferred meta description text.

 14.2.
 Click the “Update” button to save changes.